nelinory/WMC7-DishNetwork-Guide/README.md

 [Additional Configuration Tips](#additional-configuration-tips)

 ### Revision History
+03/20/2020 - Added "Known Limitation" section<br/>
 03/07/2020 - Posted on Github<br/>
 11/25/2019 - Added tip for HauppaugeIrBlaster utility<br/>
 11/05/2019 - Initial version<br/>
 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

+### Known Limitations
+- Close captioning is not supported on Hauppauge Colossus 01414 PCI card.
+It is a driver limitation not a hardware one - Hauppauge never implemented support for it.

 ### Hardware Used
 - ASRock FM2A75M-DGS, 8GB RAM, AMD A10-5700 (no HDMI out, using DVI-D to HDMI dongle)